A Keyhole to Another World

 ---

-And now—how will you compare your teaspoons?
+And so—how will you now compare your tea spoons?